IIIF/api/source/api/image/2.0/index.md

 The set of features, formats and qualities supported is the union of those declared in all of the external profile documents and any embedded profile objects.
 If a property is not present in either the profile document or the `supports` property of an embedded profile, then a client _MUST_ assume that the feature is not supported.

+If any of `formats`, `qualities`, or `supports` would have an empty list as its value, then the property _SHOULD_ be omitted from the response instead.

-The JSON response _MUST_ conform to the structure shown in the following example:
+The JSON response _MUST_ conform to the structure shown in the following example.
+The order of the keys in the response _SHOULD_ follow the order in the following example.

 {% highlight json %}
 {